Beliathal/QFILHelper/README.md

 	Backup-2022-07-20-18-14-44

-⚑ COM?_PartitionsList.xml contains the layout of all partitions in your device and is needed for QFIL Helper to function properly.
-By default QFIL Helper will attempt to look for COM?_PartitionsList.xml file in this folder:

-	C:\Users\Your User Name\AppData\Roaming\Qualcomm\QFIL\

 ⚑ When flashing firmware, the files must be placed in the "Flash" subfolder and named in compliance with any of the following formats:</li>

 	lun#_partition_$.bin | parition_$.bin | partition.bin | lun#.bin | lun#_complete.bin